guillermooo/sublime-undocs/source/basic_concepts.rst

 Sublime Text provides vi emulation through the *Vintage* package.
 The Vintage package is *ignored* by default.
-Read more about Vintage_
+Learn more about Vintage_
 in the official documentation.

-An evolution of Vintage called Vintageous_ offers a better Vi editing experience and is updated more often than Vintage.
+An evolution of Vintage, called Vintageous_, offers a better vi/Vim editing experience and is updated more often than Vintage.
 Vintageous_ is an open source project.